-To further emphasize how ESG ratings strongly relate to DEI disclosures instead of underlying diversity, in Panels A through D of Figure 5, we plot the ESG ratings across bivariate decile sorts of DEI discussion and underlying diversity.
+bivariate decile sorts of DEI discussion and underlying diversity.
 If ratings were solely based on underlying diversity, we expect lighter shades on the left of the plots and darker shades to the right and no significant variation along the vertical dimension.
 Conversely, if ratings are based on disclosures, we expect darker shades toward the top of the plots and lighter shades toward the bottom.
-Consistent with the latter scenario, Panels A and C show that the overall Refinitiv and Sustainalytics scores are strongly correlated with DEI discussion and have no discernible relation with underlying diversity.
+Consistent with the latter scenario, Panels A and C show the overall Refinitiv and Sustainalytics scores are strongly correlated with DEI discussion and have no discernible relation with underlying diversity.
 We observe a similar pattern when focusing on Refinitiv and Sustainalytics social scores (Panels B and D).
+The consistent pattern of these heatmaps suggests raters' focus on DEI disclosures rather than the actual diversity for a wide array of firms.
+These patterns imply our on-average results in Table 11 are not driven by only a few firms' misleading behavior.

-The results in Table 9 and Figure 5 show that diversity washers receive higher ESG ratings by commercial rating organizations, including their social scores, for which diversity is a principal input.
+The results in Table 11 and Figure 5 show diversity washers receive higher ESG ratings by commercial rating organizations, including their social scores, for which diversity is a principal input.
 This overrating likely arises from a combination of public promotion of commitments to DEI in disclosures, as well as the inability of ESG rating agencies to verify actual company diversity due to a lack of available data.

 5.2.
-Diversity Washing and Asset Flows
+Asset Flows

-Given our finding that diversity washers receive ESG ratings that may be biased upwards, ESG-focused investors may be misled into making poor asset allocation decisions.
-In Table 10, we test this conjecture by examining whether diversity washing is associated with greater ownership by institutional investors who value ESG.
+Given our finding that diversity washers receive ESG ratings that may be biased upwards, ESG-focused investors may be misled into making poor asset-allocation decisions using these ESG ratings.
+In Table 12, we test this conjecture by examining whether diversity washing is associated with greater ownership by institutional investors who value ESG.
 We use two methods to identify funds with an ESG focus.
-In Panel A, we follow Christensen, Floyd, Liu, and Maffett (2017) and examine ownership by SRI mutual funds as listed by The Forum for Sustainable
+In Panel A, we follow Christensen, Floyd, Liu, and Maffett (2017) and examine ownership by SRI mutual funds as listed by The Forum for Sustainable and Responsible Investment (USSIF).
+Because USSIF's list only includes USSIF members, in Panel B, we also identify ESG mutual funds based on their names.
+In both panels, we measure ownership as the percentage of shares held by these investors for the year based on mutual fund holdings from the CRSP mutual fund database.
+As in prior analyses, we include firm-level controls and industry and year fixed effects.